opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 + Annotate the corpus with opinion annotations.
 D5.42  provides guidelines for such annotations in the tourist domain and in the domain of political news.
 These guidelines can be adapted for the annotations of other domains.
 + Annotate the corpus with named entities annotations.
 D3.52 provides guidelines for such annotations in the tourist domain.
 These guidelines can be adapted for the annotations of other domains.

-## Train the model for opinion detection
-+ The model for opinion detection must be trained with the data from the annotated corpus (see detailed instructions at https://github.com/opener-project/opinion_miner_deluxe)

-## Train the model for named entity detection
-+ The model for named entity detection must be trained with the data from the annotated corpus (cf. http://www.opener-project.eu/documentation/domain-adaptation-toolkit.html)

 ## Choose or generate Sentiment Lexicons
 The opinion identification tools make use of a general sentiment and domain-specific sentiment lexicons.
 The first one covers opinionated words used across all domains, the second one covers the domain-specific items.